Flutter-Bounty-Hunters/flutter_test_goldens/doc/website/source/golden-scenes/gallery.md

 ---
 title: Gallery
-navOrder: 1
+navOrder: 20
 ---
-A gallery is a golden scene, which includes a variety of different widgets and/or widget configurations.
+A gallery is a Golden Scene, which includes a variety of different widgets and/or widget configurations.

 ```dart